 BA, English; BA, Anthropology

-Mary Woodbury maintains the online library for climate change and other nature literature at Eco-Fiction as well as leading its Facebook group and Google+ discussion group.
+Mary Woodbury maintains the online library for climate change and other nature literature at Eco-Fiction as well as leading its Facebook group.
 She also works as a program and degree accreditation assistant at a local college.

 Mary was Director of Operations for Fraser Riverkeeper in Vancouver, British Columbia until early 2012.
 Fraser Riverkeeper is a member of the international Waterkeeper Alliance, one of the world’s fastest growing grassroots water stewardship movements, under the guidance of Robert F. Kennedy, Jr. The alliance is comprised of scientists, lawyers, and water enthusiasts who act as river, lake, bay, and ocean stewards in their local communities.
 In her position, Mary oversaw publications and media outreach, developed and wrote content for the website and grant proposals, coordinated volunteers, organized events, managed the office and books, maintained the member database, and participated in beach restorations, boat tours, and community events.